 The original analogy was given that buying Bitcoin is similar to buying foreign currency before going on an overseas holiday.

-Coinjar: Give you a very easy to use interface either via their website or app for both Android or Apple.
-They also offer a debit card to assist with spending crypto.
-Sign up with my link to receive free points to go towards transaction fees or an eftpos debit card.
+- Coinjar: Give you a very easy to use interface either via their website or app for both Android or Apple.
+They also offer a visa card to assist with spending crypto.
+Sign up with this link to receive free points to go towards transaction fees.
 Website and app.

-Coinspot.com.au: Have an easy to use interface and multiple options to buy various baskets of currencies in a single transaction.
+- Coinspot.com.au: Have an easy to use interface and multiple options to buy various baskets of currencies in a single transaction.
 Website and app.
-Signup with my link for $10AUD of Bitcoin with your first deposit.
+Signup with this link for $10AUD of Bitcoin with your first deposit.

-Where ever in the world you are if you can check on sites like https://coinmarketcap.com/ on which exchanges the coin you want is traded
+Where ever in the world you are if you can check on sites like https://www.coingecko.com on which exchanges the coin or token you want is traded.

 Localbitcoins.com: Offers multiple options for in person transactions.
 (Use at your own risk)